North Carolina Lawyers for Pain and Suffering After Truck Accidents

 Unlike other types of injuries, pain and suffering is difficult to prove in court because it is so subjective.
 Periods of depression or anxiety may not last all day, and between physical therapy appointments, you may be able to go about your day fairly well.
 When it comes time to talk to an attorney, here are some ways to explain how the accident has impacted your life.

-A psychologist or other mental health professional can provide an opinion of your state of mind.
-If you had been seeing a therapist before the accident, they can describe how you were doing before versus how you are doing after the accident.
+A psychologist or other mental health professional can provide an opinion of your mental anguish.
+If you had been seeing a therapist before the accident, they could describe how you were doing before versus how you were doing after the accident.

 Your own written statements of how you get through a day may help.
-Your attorney may ask you to write down your activities for several days in a journal or diary.
-This helps give a jury a look at what you do every day, and what effect the accident has had on your life.
+Your attorney may ask you to write down your activities in a journal or diary for several days.
+This helps give a jury a look at what you do every day and how the accident has affected your life.

-Statements from family and friends about what you did before the accident, and what you are doing now may also help.
-People who knew your routine before you were struck by the truck and have seen how you manage since can be very helpful in documenting the impact the accident has had on your life.
+Statements from family and friends about what you did before the accident and what you are doing now may also help.
+People who knew your routine before you were struck by the truck and have seen how you managed since can be very helpful in documenting the impact the accident has had on your life.

 What We Can Do For You

 Following a truck accident, you may be seriously hurt and wondering how to proceed.
-When you contact DeMayo Law Offices, you will have a skilled legal team on your side who can present your case to the insurance company and the court, if necessary, to show the effect the accident has had on your life.
+When you contact DeMayo Law Offices, Your North Carolina Law Firm™, you will have a skilled legal team on your side who can present your case to the insurance company and the court, if necessary, to show the effect the accident has had on your life.

 We can use the accident report, the medical records, and your statement to show that not only were you physically harmed but that you continue to suffer physically and emotionally from the injury you received.
-You deserve just compensation for your injuries.
+You deserve just compensation for the pain and injuries suffered.

-Contact the North Carolina truck accident law firm of DeMayo Law Offices at (877) 333-1000 today for a confidential consultation about your truck accident pain and suffering claim.
-We will give you an honest review of your case, and let you know the best way to proceed in presenting your claim for the compensation you deserve.
+Contact the North and South Carolina truck accident law firm of DeMayo Law Offices at (877) 333-1000 today for a confidential consultation about your truck accident pain and suffering claim.
+We will give you an honest review of your case and let you know the best way to present your personal injury claim for the compensation you deserve.

 Call us Toll Free- 24 hours a day / 7 days a week.